saeed0xf/smartballot/VoteSureChangeLog.md

   - Modified controller functions to extract and pass MetaMask address
   - Enhanced frontend to properly handle MetaMask connections

+### 4. Voter Management Functionality
+- **Issue**: 404 errors when trying to view voter details or approve/reject voters
+- **Resolution**:
+  - Fixed missing route for `/admin/voters/:voterId` to retrieve voter details
+  - Updated route parameter names from `:id` to `:voterId` across voter-related routes to match controller expectations
+  - Enhanced error handling for voter management operations

+### 5. Voter ID Image Preview
+- **Issue**: "Click to enlarge" functionality not working in voter details
+- **Resolution**:
+  - Replaced static text with interactive button component
+  - Added proper event handlers for image preview modal
+  - Enhanced image URL construction with better logging and validation
+  - Improved error handling for image loading failures

+### 6. MetaMask Authentication Error
+- **Issue**: Login error "External transactions to internal accounts cannot include data" when trying to authenticate with voter wallet
+- **Resolution**:
+  - Changed authentication method from `eth_sendTransaction` to `personal_sign` in the `signMessage` function
+  - Updated backend to verify signatures using `ethers.utils.verifyMessage`
+  - This avoids MetaMask's restriction on sending data to your own address in transactions
+  - Improved error handling and logging for authentication process

 ## Detailed Changes by Component

 ### Backend Changes